 President and CEO

 Stephen is president and CEO of MAPI.
 Over the past three decades, he has represented U.S. manufacturers in a variety of senior-level roles in nonprofit membership organizations, including in government relations, communications, and operations.
 He has served as an occasional guest columnist for The Washington Times and is presently a contributing columnist for IndustryWeek.
-He regularly writes on topic issues such as the millennial workforce, automation, and government policy.
+He regularly writes on topics such as the millennial workforce, automation, and government policy.
 He organizes MAPI's annual Executive Summit, a conference at which CEOs and other senior executives share best practices on the trends shaping the manufacturing sector.

-While at the National Association of Manufacturers in the early 2000s, he helped launch NAM’s Campaign for the Future of U.S. Manufacturing, and served as executive director of the Coalition for the Future of U.S. Manufacturing.
+While at the National Association of Manufacturers in the early 2000s, he helped launch NAM’s Campaign for the Future of U.S. Manufacturing and served as executive director of the Coalition for the Future of U.S. Manufacturing.
 He specialized in regulatory law in the 1990s, working at a D.C.-based firm in the consumer product safety practice group and in energy and environmental issues in the government relations practice group.
 He sits on the Board of Trustees of The Manufacturing Institute.

-Stephen received a J.D. from George Mason University School of Law, an M.A. in History from George Washington University, and a B.S. in History from Arizona State University.
+Stephen received a J.D. from George Mason University School of Law, an M.A. in history from George Washington University, and a B.S. in history from Arizona State University.

 Click here to read Stephen's latest blog posts.